Web Ad Buyers Fight Back Against 'Click Fraud'

-Mr. TOM MCGOVERN (CEO, Perfect Market Technologies, The Idealab Company): So under the cost per transaction model, the advertiser only pays a search engine when they achieve their desired business result.
+TOM MCGOVERN: So under the cost per transaction model, the advertiser only pays a search engine when they achieve their desired business result.
 So that could be an advertiser wants to sell a book online, when they actually sell a book.
 Then that's very different than paying on a cost per click basis, where they pay when they get a visitor to the website.

 JARDIN: For DAY TO DAY, I'm Xeni Jardin.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.